-The University of Pennsylvania Diabetes Research Center (DRC) is now accepting applications for the 2015 - 2016 pilot awards.
-Apply On-line.
+The University of Pennsylvania Diabetes Research Center (DRC) is no longer accepting applications for the 2015 - 2016 pilot awards.

 The P&F program is particularly directed at new investigators and established investigators new to diabetes research.
 Established diabetes investigators pursuing high impact/high risk projects or projects that are a significant departure from their usual work are also eligible for support under the DRC P&F program.
 Applications are welcome from basic, clinical and translational investigators.

 - All eligible investigators must have faculty appointments (at the commencement of the award) and be independent investigators.

 - As the definition of faculty appointment varies, one is eligible for a P&F grant if they are eligible to submit an R01 as a PI at the start of the grant period.

 - Applications are welcomed from basic, clinical and translational investigators.

 - A second year of funding is possible with demonstrated productivity.
 Such continuation requests need to be carefully justified, however, and will be considered as a competing renewal application.
 Support for a second year is not allowed if the applicant received external funding for the same project.

 - Applicants must be US. citizens or have permanent visas.

 - Cover page – includes abstract/project summary of up to 250 words